jhollist/nsink/paper.md

 bibliography: paper.bib
 affiliations:
-- name: U. S. Environmental Protection Agency, Atlantic Coastal Environmental Sciences Division
+- name: U. S. Environmental Protection Agency, Atlantic Coastal Environmental Sciences Division, Narragansett, RI 02882
   index: 1
-- name: University of Rhode Island, Department of Natural Resources Science
+- name: University of Rhode Island, Department of Natural Resources Science, Kingston, RI 02881
   index: 2
-- name: University of Connecticut, Center for Land Use Education and Research
+- name: University of Connecticut, Center for Land Use Education and Research, Storrs, CT 06268
   index: 3
 ---

 # Summary

 The `nsink` package estimates cumulative nitrogen (N) removal along a specified flow path and is based on methodologies outlined in Kellogg et al. [ -@kellogg2010geospatial].
-For a user-specified watershed (i.e., hydrologic unit code (HUC), `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static maps.
+For a user-specified watershed (i.e., hydrologic unit code (HUC)), `nsink` downloads all required datasets from public datasets in the United States, prepares data for use, summarizes N removal along a flow path and creates several static maps.
 The results of an `nsink` analysis may be exported to standard geospatial files for use in other applications.

 # Statement of need